Doncic debuts with 48 points, Slovenia wins Olympic opener

+“For me, I said this two years ago: He is the best player in the world, including the NBA,” Argentina’s coach said.
+“And if there was any doubt in my mind, there is no doubt anymore.
+He is the best player in the world.”

+Hard to argue after Doncic’s performance Monday at the Saitama Super Arena.

-SAITAMA, Japan (AP) — Luka Doncic made a spectacular Olympic debut with 48 points, tied for the second-highest total in men’s basketball history, to lead Slovenia to a 118-100 victory over Argentina on Monday.
+Doncic made a spectacular Olympic debut with 48 points, tied for the second-highest total in men’s basketball history, to lead Slovenia to a 118-100 victory.

 In Slovenia’s first Olympic game ever, Doncic scored 31 points in the first half, putting him on pace to break the Games’ scoring record of 55 points by Brazilian Hall of Famer Oscar Schmidt in 1988.